top of page

 • Injury prevention

 For those of you powering through your top priorities are going to be adding in periods of rest and preventing injury.
 This can be through increasing stamina in the preseason to ensure your dog is properly prepared.
-You can also ensure your dog has regular physio checks and is of a healthy weight.
+You can also ensure your dog has regular vet physio checks and is of a healthy weight.

 You should also add in days of little to no exercise and training to give your dogs a rest from active work.
 A good brain puzzle can be a good distraction.